NATO-Russia Council holds first meeting in over 2 years | DW | 12.01.2022

 The talks came during a series of high-profile meetings between Russian and Western officials as tensions rise over Russia's troop buildup on its border with Ukraine.

-"It is a timely opportunity for dialogue at a critical moment for European security.
-When tensions are high, it is even more important that we sit down around the same table and address our concerns," NATO Secretary-General Jens Stoltenberg said ahead of the talks.

-Briefing reporters after the meeting, NATO Secretary-General Jens Stoltenberg said the meeting marked a "defining moment for European security."
+Briefing reporters after the meeting, NATO Secretary-General Jens Stoltenberg said the talks marked a "defining moment for European security."

-Stoltenberg said the four-hour meeting was a difficult and "direct" one, and significant differences remain between NATO and Moscow.
+Stoltenberg said the four-hour meeting, mainly focused on the situation in and around Ukraine, was a difficult and "direct" one.

-"Our differences will not be easy to bridge," he said, "but it is a positive sign that all 30 NATO allies sat down with Russia after two years."

 Russian envoys raised the security proposal that was published last month, Stoltenberg said.
 The proposal included Russia's demands to stop admitting any new members to NATO and to withdraw forces from the alliance's eastern states.